Retired Marine Gen. John Allen says presumptive Democratic nominee Hillary Clinton is the right person to be the next commander in chief.

 One expert on civil-military relations fears that by endorsing Clinton, Allen could give the appearance that he is speaking for current senior military leaders.

 "A man of his prominence and his rank can be interpreted to speak for the whole military community, retired and active duty," said Richard Kohn, who teaches military history at the University of North Carolina at Chapel Hill.

 Kohn said he does not believe any retired military officer should ever endorse political candidates.

 "They are in effect declaring themselves partisans and leaving the non-partisanship of the military profession and that's a different thing," he said.

-Allen is the latest retired general officer to endorse a candidate this election cycle.
+Allen is the latest retired general officer to endorse a candidate throw his hat into the ring this election cycle.
 Retired Army Lt.
 Gen. Michael Flynn spoke in favor of Republican presidential nominee Donald Trump at last week’s Republican National Convention in Cleveland.